Climate Safer Village Leaving Guidelines and Exit Policies

 The issue of crime

-Concerning breeches of the Social Contract that do not break external law, Personalized Democracy directly addresses this in its structure.
+Concerning breaches of the Social Contract that do not break external law, Personalized Democracy directly addresses this in its structure.
 That is, PD eliminates ALL practices of “negative” reinforcement to address social behaviors.
 For example, the concept of “jails” and “prisons” no longer exists.
 (This, by the way, is a practice well-known to modern society in Scandinavian countries.)

 Instead, the basis for addressing social behavior is through “positive” reinforcement.
 Principle 4 of Personalized Democracy states: “Rewards in proportion to social contribution.”
 Through its collective productivity and surpluses, the ClimateSafe Village will always seek to provide a “livable” level of “basic life support.”
 Most members will enjoy a lifestyle well above that level.
 Their contribution to the ecovillage society will determine that level.
 If a member breaches the Social Contract, support for that higher level would be reduced, and social privileges would be withdrawn.

-Other Pages in the ClimateSafe Village Guide
+Other Pages in the CCPARM and ClimateSafe Village Guide

 Page 1: Introduction, Overview, and Goals